A total of five positions available.

 The Board-certified pharmacist members shall be in one of each of the six (6) specialties recognized by the Board of Pharmacy Specialties, and in the event that there are greater than six (6) specialties, a rotation will be established to ensure a balance of specialty program input.
 The Board of Pharmacy Specialties shall seek nominations from the appropriate community of interest for each of the pharmacist slots on the Board.
 The Board members represent the best interests of the Board of Pharmacy Specialties and not an individual organization.

-The Board of Pharmacy Specialties (BPS) is currently seeking nominees for four positions on BPS Board of Directors.
-The open Board of Directors seats for 2020 are listed below.
+The Board of Pharmacy Specialties (BPS) is currently seeking nominees for five positions on BPS Board of Directors.
+The open Board of Directors seats for 2021 are listed below.

 Six pharmacist positions on the BPS Board of Directors shall be held by pharmacists currently certified in the different specialties recognized by BPS.
-The 2020 opening on the BPS Board of Directors are from one of the following Board-Certified Pharmacy Specialties: Board-Certified Cardiology Pharmacist (BCCP), Board-Certified Critical Care Pharmacist (BCCCP), Board-Certified Infectious Diseases Pharmacist (BCIDP), Board-Certified Nuclear Pharmacist (BCNP), Board-Certified Oncology Pharmacist (BCOP), or Board-Certified Pediatric Pharmacy Specialist (BCPPS).
+The 2021 openings on the BPS Board of Directors are from three of the following Board-Certified Pharmacy Specialties: Board-Certified Cardiology Pharmacist (BCCP), Board-Certified Critical Care Pharmacist (BCCCP), Board-Certified Infectious Diseases Pharmacist (BCIDP), Board-Certified Nuclear Pharmacist (BCNP), Board-Certified Nutrition Support Pharmacist (BCNSP), Board-Certified Pediatric Pharmacy Specialist (BCPPS), Board-Certified Pharmacotherapy Specialist (BCPS), Board-Certified Psychiatric Pharmacist (BCPP), or Board-Certified Sterile Compounding Pharmacist (BCSCP).

-Current Board Member, Andrea A. Iannucci, PharmD, BCOP, from the University of California, Davis Medical Center is completing her second term and is not eligible for reappointment.
+- Current Board Member, Peter G. Koval, PharmD, BCPS, CPP, Associate Professor of Clinical Education from the University of North Carolina (UNC) Eshelman School of Pharmacy is completing his second term and is not eligible for reappointment.

 About the Board of Pharmacy Specialties